 100Gbps Research Ring

 In June 2015, OneNet deployed a 100Gbps ring to enable big data transfer for Oklahoma’s research universities.
 The ring connects researchers at the University of Oklahoma in Norman and Oklahoma State University campuses in Stillwater and Tulsa to OneNet and our connection to Internet2’s 100Gbps nationwide network.
 As weather, physics and other research drives demand for big data movement, OneNet has strategically positioned our state to participate in world-class research around the globe.
+Learn how OneNet and our 100Gbps network advances weather research at the National Weather Center by watching a highlight video.

 OneOklahoma Cyberinfrastructure Initiative